 By Libby Banks, the Law Office of Libby Banks, PLLC, Estate Planning

-Your resolution may be to exercise regularly.
-Your plan: get up at six a.m. and get to the gym early every weekday.
-But when the alarm goes off, and the air outside those comfy blankets is chilly, you didn’t sleep well, and your spouse snuggles close, what makes the difference between hitting the snooze button and getting out of bed?
-It’s your “why.”
+Your resolution: exercise regularly.
+Your plan: get up at 6 a.m. and get to the gym every weekday.
+But when the alarm goes off, the air is chilly and the bed is warm, hitting the snooze button sounds better.
+How to get yourself moving?
+Remember your “why.”

-Why are you committing to exercise?
-Maybe it’s to be sure you can keep up with your grandchildren, to live a longer life, or to be attractive to the opposite sex.
+Why are you exercising?
+To keep up with your grandchildren, to live a longer life, or to make yourself feel more attractive.

-But digging deeper into that “why” will make the difference between being successful and having the resolution fall by the wayside.
+Digging deeper into that “why” will make the difference between getting up to exercise and staying in bed.
 Why do you want to keep up with your grandchildren?
-Perhaps to avoid being left on the park bench or at home when the family goes off to do some fun activity.
+Perhaps to avoid being left on the park bench or at home when the family heads for a fun activity.
 The “why” for staying healthy and living a long life?
-Perhaps it’s to be there to support your children in their journey through life.
+Perhaps it’s to be here to support your children, to be fit to travel, to enjoy the fruits of your labors.
 Looking good?
-Maybe you want to find your true love, start a family and have a happily ever after.
+The deeper why might be to find your true love, start a family, and have a happily ever after.

 Keeping the “why” of your goal in mind is crucial to succeeding when the going gets tough.

 1. It gives you peace of mind!
-If you’ve read my articles before, you know you need to put some kind of plan in place.
+You know you need to put some kind of plan in place.
 When you have done so, it will be a big load off your mind.

-2. It shows your family that you love them.
-Your family loves you.
-When you die, it will be a huge loss for them.
-You can show them that you love them by making sure you don’t leave a mess behind.
-It’s agonizing for your child or other heirs to deal with all the pieces of your life and estate without proper planning.
+3. It shows your family you love them.
+When you die, it will be a huge loss for your family.
+You show them that you love them by making sure you don’t leave a mess behind.
+It’s agonizing for your heirs to deal with your estate when there is no proper plan.

-A first step to getting a plan in place can be to learn more in my seminar or by booking a free initial consultation or 10-point review.
-Give me a call at 602-375-6752 or visit my website at www.libbybanks.com.
+A first step to getting a plan in place might be to book a free initial consultation with me.
+Call 602-375-6752 or visit my website at libbybanks.com.